Authorite/authorite/Whitepaper.md

 This contract manages issuers and not certificates themselves.

 ### 2.1.A Approval process
-Process of verifying certificate authorities is based on a SSL certificate and website owned by authority.
+Process of verifying certificate issuers is based on a SSL certificate and website owned by authority.
 In order to create new authority:
 1. Declarant opens new case by filling the form and paying application fee (if needed),
 2. Administrator reviews the application and, if there are more verification proofs needed, asks declarant to provide needed proofs,